evilmog/churchofwifi.org/pages/about.md

   many commandments can also be found here.
 permalink: /about
 section: about
-intro_paragraph: |
+intro_paragraph: >-
   Welcome to the Church of Wifi, this site has minimal content at the moment because EvilMog is lazy.

   He will get to adding more things as he has time.

+  Don't forget about Renderma and CircuitSwans wedding August 6th 2022. <https://sites.google.com/view/circuitswan-renderman/home>
 ---
 ### Shenanigans (def)